Polish PM unveils big investment plan to ease downturn

 Reuters reported last week that the government was considering creation of a fund of this kind - broadly modelled on schemes already operating in Brazil and South Korea.

-Under the scheme that was under consideration, the assets underwriting investment would be in a non-state vehicle and so its liabilities would not be classified as state debt, allowing the government to meet its targets for cutting borrowing.
+Under the scheme drafted in Poland, which will be run by state-controlled bank BGK, the assets underwriting investment would be in a non-state vehicle and so would not be classified as debt, allowing the government to meet its targets for cutting borrowing.

 "At the same time, he offered a mechanism that will ensure debt and deficit levels aren't affected.
 Rating agencies and markets should be happy."